artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 **API** stands for **Application Programming Interface**.
 APIs are vital tools for web applications since they allow the capabilities of one system to be used by another.
 If an application is treated as a black box, the API is like a set of rules that indicates how to interact with the application without having to know how the application works.

 **API load testing** is the process of simulating raw network requests, without regard to a graphical user interface, to measure the performance of a system.
 An effective API load test will generate the type of load a user would expect to see in production.
-This gives the user a realistic assessment of how their application architecture will behave and highlights any performance bottlenecks that need to be fixed prior to release. ​​
+This gives the user a realistic assessment of how their application architecture will behave and highlights any performance bottlenecks that need to be fixed before release. ​​

 ### 1.5 Why would APIs need load testing?

 Calls to API endpoints make up an increasing amount of public and private network traffic.
-Networking giant Cloudflare has reported that more than 50% of the requests they process are API calls and that API call traffic is growing twice as fast as browser-based web traffic.
+Networking giant Cloudflare has reported that more than 50% of the requests they process are API calls and that API call traffic is growing twice as fast as browser-based web traffic.¹

 For some companies, APIs are the very focus of their business.
 Companies like this may expose several endpoints that perform tasks or retrieve data upon receiving requests.
 Since their APIs are their primary product, it is important to know at what point their performance would degrade, or at what point they would break altogether.